wandb/edu/math-for-ml/README.md

 a [YouTube lecture series](https://www.youtube.com/watch?v=uZeDTwWcnuY&list=PLD80i8An1OEGZ2tYimemzwC3xqkU0jKUg) and presume proficiency with Python.

-Outside of official offerings of the course, they are intended for use in multiple ways.
+The notebooks can be executed in any of the following ways.

 ## Colab - Persistent One-Click Version